Mom Goes Camping

 What is Naturehike?

 Naturehike is a brand that makes affordable lightweight backpacking gear.
-Compared to other cheap Chinese brands, Naturehike gear is actually pretty good.
-They’ve developed a bit of a cult following amongst backpackers.
-I have four of their tents now (the Cloud Up 3, Vik 1P and P Series 4P) and am pleased with them.
-They sometimes lack extra features which high-end brands have, but they hold up, are light and don’t cost a fortune.
+Compared to other cheap Chinese brands of dubious quality, Naturehike gear is actually very good.
+They are consistent with their quality and tent weights are true to the product listings.
+Because of this, Naturehike has developed a bit of a cult following amongst backpackers.
+Naturhike products sometimes lack extra features which high-end brands have, but they hold up, are light and don’t cost a fortune.

 Not sure?
 Check out these other cheap ultralight tents.